-I think this is really important to a church to look into finding something that it can automatically set up, because like any project that your ministry might get involved in, it has the opportunity to drain a lot of time and resources out of the church and often you can see that happen where the website project begins.
+I think this is really important to a church to look into finding something that it can automatically set up (eg. a great church website builder), because like any project that your ministry might get involved in, it has the opportunity to drain a lot of time and resources out of the church and often you can see that happen where the website project begins.

 Even some people now thinking about building a website, thinking, "Oh, we don't have three months to do this.
 I just don't have that in my schedule."

 So maybe you put it off another year to build your website because you're too overwhelmed in thought.

 Maybe it's a matter of not having to spend a ton of money on a developer.
 If it's going to be a manual setup process, it might mean paying that developer thousands and thousands of dollars to build it, and that's just really not in your church budget right now.
 So again, maybe that means you push it off.